kschertz/kschertz.github.io/_pages/about.md

 ### Broader Impacts

-In an effort to help city-dwellers experience natural stimuli on their daily lives, I also co-developed a web-app called [ReTUNE](https://retune-56d2e.firebaseapp.com/) which generates 'restorative' walking routes which account for greenspace, noise levels and crime.
+In an effort to help city-dwellers experience natural stimuli on their daily lives, I co-developed a web-app called [ReTUNE](https://retune-56d2e.firebaseapp.com/) which generates 'restorative' walking routes which account for greenspace, noise levels and crime.
 The app currently works for the Hyde Park/Kenwood/Woodlawn area of Chicago and is in the process of being expanded.

 ### Open Science